ApurvaSalvi/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio by Apurva Salvi

-A collection of all of my Data Science Projects
+A collection of my Data Science Projects

 ## Natural Language Processing

+### Precision Medicine using NLP

 Designed a classification model for classifying the genetic mutations into 10 classes